williamnzoiwu/williamnzoiwu/README.md

 # William Nzoiwu
-## Data Analyst & Developer | Austin, TX
+## Data Analyst | Austin, TX

 ## About Me
-Passionate data professional with a blend of analytical and technical skills, I transform complex data into actionable insights through Python, SQL, and JavaScript.
+As a passionate data analyst with a blend of analytical and technical skills, I transform complex data into actionable insights through Python, SQL, and JavaScript.
 My background combines formal data analysis training with practical experience in leadership and customer-focused environments at H-E-B.

 As a graduate of UT Austin's Data Analysis & Visualization certificate program, I've developed projects like a mental health chatbot using machine learning and TensorFlow while creating compelling data visualizations to communicate trends.
 My approach balances technical precision with effective communication—skills honed through my experience as a Talent Development Trainer where I regularly translate complex information into understandable concepts.